Welcome to Our Early Childhood Web Page!

 What to wear

 Clothing should be sensible and of course easily washable.
 Children should be free to play and climb and not be unduly worried about getting their clothes dirty.
 A spare set of clothing including underwear should be left in your child's bag in case it is needed and a hat brought each day for use whilst playing outdoors.
-The school has a policy of 'no hat, no play'.
-You may choose to leave the hat at the Centre.
+As Phoenix Primary School is a SunSmart school we have a policy of 'no hat, no play'.
+You may choose to leave the your child's wide brimmed or bucket hat at the Centre.

 Shoes should have a non-slip sole (safe for climbing) and be easy for your child to take off and put on unaided.
 Please write your child's name in all clothing and on lunchboxes, library bags etc.